adscorp100/mdhomecarebuild/src/content/blog/disability-support-pension-australia.md

 Remember that the information provided here is a general overview.
 For personalised advice and the most up-to-date details, always refer to the official Services Australia website or contact them directly.

 **Disclaimer:** This blog post provides general information only and should not be considered financial or legal advice.
 Please consult with a qualified professional or Services Australia for advice tailored to your specific situation.

+## Frequently Asked Questions

+### How much is the disability pension per fortnight in Australia?
+As of 2025, the maximum DSP payment for a single person aged 21 or over is approximately $1,116.30 per fortnight, including supplements.
+For couples, it's about $841.40 per fortnight each.
+These rates are subject to income and asset tests and may change with indexed increases in March and September.

+### How much money can I have in the bank while on disability pension?
+The asset limits depend on whether you're single or partnered and a homeowner or non-homeowner.
+For single homeowners, you can have assets (excluding your home) up to a certain threshold before your pension reduces.
+For the most current asset limits, check the Services Australia website as they're updated regularly.

+### How long does the disability support pension last?
+The DSP continues for as long as you meet the eligibility criteria, including medical requirements and income/asset tests.
+It doesn't automatically stop at age 65 - you'll typically be transferred to the Age Pension at that point, usually with a similar payment rate.

+### How much can I earn on disability pension before it affects my payment?
+There is an income free area, which is the amount you can earn before your pension starts to reduce.
+Once you exceed this amount, your pension reduces by 50 cents for each dollar over the limit.
+The income free area is indexed periodically, so check the Services Australia website for current figures.

+### Does my partner's income affect my disability pension?
+Yes, if you have a partner, their income is counted in the income test for your DSP.
+There is a combined income free area for couples, and if your combined income exceeds this limit, your pension will be reduced according to the income test rules.

+### Can I get an advance payment on my disability pension?
+Yes, DSP recipients can apply for an advance payment, which is essentially borrowing from future pension payments.
+The minimum and maximum advance amounts depend on how long you've been receiving the pension and your circumstances.
+You can apply through myGov, the Centrelink app, or by contacting Centrelink directly.